-Enterprise data protection refers to the process of delivering, managing, and monitoring security across all data repositories and objects within an organization.
-It is a broad term that is inclusive of several tools, policies, techniques, and framework to ensure the safety of data – regardless of where it is consumed or stored within the organization.
+Enterprise data protection refers to the process of delivering, managing and monitoring security across all data repositories and objects within an organization.
+It is a broad term that is inclusive of several tools, policies, techniques and frameworks to ensure the safety of data – regardless of where it is consumed or stored within the organization.

 Enterprise data protection primarily implements and manages data security practices and standards in an organization.
 Depending on the utilization and criticality of data, its standards and procedures can vary.
 For instance, you can secure highly confidential data using multi-factor authentication, limited access, and encryption procedures.